When visiting Historical landmarks, Beaches, and renowned movie theatres, Mumbai offers it all.

 There’s also lobster risotto, salmon ravioli with cucumber soup, and cold tomato sorbet.
 Indigo has an excellent wine and single malt selection, and the alfresco dining experiences are memorable against the stunning background of the city.

-Trishna is widely considered Mumbai’s favorite seafood restaurant, and it is popular with tourists, residents, and celebrities.
+Trishna is widely considered Mumbai’s favorite seafood restaurant, popular with tourists, residents, and celebrities.

 Shree Thaker Bhojanalay, which opened in 1945 down a crowded lane in old Mumbai, has evolved – the large, first-floor hall has been divided into small rooms, and air conditioning has been installed – but what hasn’t changed in over 75 years is the quality of the Gujarati food, which is all vegetarian and served with the charm that comes with a family-owned restaurant.